kubernetes/enhancements/keps/sig-instrumentation/647-apiserver-tracing/README.md

 ### Test Plan

-We will e2e test this feature by deploying an OpenTelemetry Collector on the control-plane node, and configure it to export traces using the [stdout exporter](https://github.com/open-telemetry/opentelemetry-go/tree/master/exporters/stdout), which logs the spans in json format.
-We can then verify that the logs contain our expected traces when making calls to the API Server.
+We will test tracing added by this feature with an integration test.
+The integration test will verify that spans exported by the apiserver match what is expected from the request.

 ## Graduation requirements

 Alpha

 - [] Implement tracing of incoming and outgoing http/grpc requests in the kube-apiserver
-- [] Tests are in testgrid and linked in KEP
+- [] Integration testing of tracing

 Beta